ManiacUrgency/akagi/README.md

   _2.2 Indexing & Embedding_

   1. "index_and_embed_reserach_papers.py" initializes a _Pinecone_ vector database index if one does not already exist.
   2. "index_and_embed_reserach_papers.py" uses _OpenAIEmbeddings_ model _text-embedding-3-large_ to embed the text extracted from "headings_with_text.json".
-Then the metadata is extracted for the heading and "research_paper_reference_generator.py" is called to generate an APA scientific paper standard formated citation for the research paper the headingn belongs to using the metadata of the heading.
+Then the metadata is extracted for the heading and "research_paper_reference_generator.py" is called to generate an APA scientific paper standard formated citation for the research paper the heading belongs to using the metadata of the heading.
   3. For each heading text entry indexed "index_and_embed_reserach_papers.py" uses _uuid_ to generate a unique ID for a hash-map function that stores text under each heading entry indexed to Pinecone.
 The following metadata values: authors, heading_title, id, paper_title, paper_url, publication_info (publication venue or destination), publications_year, text_snippet (first 100 words of text) are stored alongside the text embedding per each Pinecone entry.
+We only store the first 100 words for text_snippeet to provide context for each vector entry.
+We use the full text stored in our json source file.
   4. "hash_map.json" is created to store the metadata, complete text, and id for the headings of each research paper.
   5. "process_hash_map_text.py" processes "hash_map.json" by deleting any in-text citations (e.g. Input: I love apples [67].
 Apples are great.
 Output: I love apples.
 Apples are great.) and outputs the processed hash-map to "processed_hash_map.json".
+This is because we will add citation references in []'s later in our sythesized result, so we do not want any previous citation in the text when we cite it (and the paper it belongs to).

 **3 Retrieval & Query**